Fellowships for Contemporary Dance Creation and Research

 Artist Bio

-Bobo Lai graduated in Contemporary Dance from the Hong Kong Academy for Performing Arts.
-In 2009, she joined Guangdong Modern Dance Company, where she stayed until 2014.
-She joined CCDC in 2015, becoming Senior Dance Artist in 2022.
+Bobo Lai graduated in Contemporary Dance from The Hong Kong Academy for Performing Arts.
+She was a full-time dancer at Guangdong Modern Dance Company from 2009 to 2014.
+She joined CCDC in 2015, becoming a Senior Dance Artist in 2022.
+In 2023, she transitioned as a freelancer and participated in various art creations as an independent choreographer and dance artist.
+Her recent choreographic works include One Plus One Ant, X -85213 and Boiling Bo.

 Problematics for the Contemplation of the Tenets of Hong Kong Professional Dance Practice